Discover how to use the Do You Know? series at home, from watching the videos to using the quiz to embed their new vocabulary.

 The Do You Know? series is a new set of non-fiction EAL (English as an additional language) graded readers based around STEM topics.
 The books are for inquisitive minds with a focus on questioning and exploring each topic further.
-The books cater for all learning styles with a range of activities to do on each page.
+They cater to all learning styles with a range of activities to do on each page.
 The series uses reading as a springboard to integrate all other language skills – for example, speaking, listening and writing.
 The audio of each book can help with new words and sounds, allowing for better pronunciation.
-Each book has good pace and a variety of activities that will engage reluctant readers.
-In this blog post, we will provide some tips and advice for using this new series at home.
+Each book has a good pace and a variety of activities that will engage reluctant readers.
+Here are our tips and tricks for using this new series at home.

 How can you use this new series at home?